-Cases of nasal inhalation of grounded Percocet and Cocaine have resulted into necrosis of the intranasal palatal and septal structures.
+Cases of nasal inhalation of grounded Percocet and cocaine have resulted in necrosis of the intranasal palatal and septal structures.
 The nasal sinus is supplied with a lot of blood vessels, that is why these crushed medications get in the blood faster.
 The blood then carries the drug into the brain.
-Since these drugs are being inhaled overtime forcefully, they gradually compromise the integrity of the nasal septum, sinuses, and soft palate.
+Since Percocet and cocaine were being inhaled overtime forcefully, they gradually compromise the integrity of the nasal septum, sinuses, and soft palate.

 Combination of Percocet and Alcohol